Stay Hydrated On The Job

 Eat fresh fruit.
 Water-rich fruit like watermelon, cantaloupe, berries, grapes, and honeydew can also help with hydration.
 Along the same lines, limit salty, fried foods that can lead to dehydration (or drink an extra glass of water with those meals).

 Don’t forget electrolytes.
 If you’re working in a fast-paced environment, especially in hot weather, make sure you’re replenishing electrolytes (chemicals that help with important bodily functions), too.
-Sip an electrolyte-infused water or a half-water/half-sports drink concoction.
+Appropriate hydration and good nutrition are the best way to do this.

 What About the Bathroom?